 - Those who die on active duty or were awarded the Medal of Honor receive, upon request, full military honors including pallbearers, a firing party (for a gun salute), bugler (to play "Taps"), officer or NCO in charge, and a chaplain.

 - Retired military personnel can receive full honors upon request, resources permitting.
 At the very least, a Service representative will attend the interment service to present the Burial Flag to the Veteran's next of kin.

 - Any honorably discharged Veteran may request a Service Representative to present the Burial Flag to the next of kin, but this will be subject to the resources available in the community.

 In many communities, with military resources declining to support funeral details, local veterans have formed "burial details" to render proper honors to their deceased comrades.
-These dedicated teams are independent of official sanction, but are veterans who are concerned with seeing their brothers and sisters in arms properly honored upon death.
-The level of support they can render varies from community to community, but usually include at the least a "firing team" to render a gun salute, and a representative to present the burial flag.
-You can contact your local veterans organizations (VFW, American Legion, GI Forum, Marine Corps League, etc.) to learn if such a detail exists in your location.
+These dedicated teams are independent of official sanction but are veterans who are concerned with seeing their brothers and sisters in arms properly honored upon death.
+The level of support they can render varies from community to community, but usually include at least a "firing team" to render a gun salute, and a representative to present the burial flag.
+You can contact your local veteran's organizations (VFW, American Legion, GI Forum, Marine Corps League, etc.) to learn if such detail exists in your location.